Biology Program at Fredonia

 Fredonia's Department of Biology offers the most up-to-date facilities, cutting edge instrumentation and technology of any undergraduate biology department in New York State.
-Fredonia's award-winning faculty blend outstanding instruction with research and professional learning opportunities for every student enrolled in these programs.
+Fredonia's award-winning faculty blend outstanding instruction with research and professional learning opportunities for every biology major student enrolled in these programs.
 All of this translates into an outstanding experience for students.
+Fredonia now has an accelerated program in Biology that enables biology major students to earn B.S. and M.S. degrees in Biology in five years, instead of the conventional six years.

 The Fredonia Difference